-- 5,000 users that could scale to 45,000 users - Multiple Cisco Unified Communications Manager clusters - Instant message compliance is required - High availability is required
+- 5,000 users that could scale up to 60,000 users - Multiple Cisco Unified Communications Manager clusters - Instant message compliance is required - · High availability is required

-• Cisco UCS B200 M3 TRC #1 or #2 with OVA 5K Full UC users template and Cisco Unified CM
+Cisco UCS B200 M3 TRC #1 or #2 with OVA 15,000 Users Full UC template and Cisco Unified CM

 • Start with a single UCS B200 M3 TRC #1 or #2 with Unified CM and Cisco IM and Presence.
-Add another UCS B200 as soon as the number of users increases above 5,000, and split Unified CM and Cisco IM and Presence between the two servers.
-Two Cisco UCS B200s can manage up to 45,000 Cisco IM and Presence users with redundancy and still have resources for some more virtual machines.
+Add another UCS B200 as soon as the number of users increases above 15,000, and split Unified CM and Cisco IM and Presence between the two hardware platforms.
+With a large number of users within a single Cisco IM and Presence cluster, set the User Assignment Mode for Presence Server enterprise parameter to balanced.
+Set up a third-party compliance server for instant messaging compliance for each server in each Cisco IM and Presence cluster.